Denoising diffusion probabilistic models for probabilistic energy forecasting: Conclusion

 \section{Conclusion}

-This paper proposes a fair and thorough comparison of the quality and value of the denoising diffusion probabilistic model with state-of-the-art deep learning generative models: normalizing flows, generative adversarial networks, and variational autoencoders.
-The numerical experiments use the open data of the Global Energy Forecasting Competition 2014.
-The generative models employ conditional information to compute improved weather-based PV power, wind power, and load scenarios.
-The results demonstrate that denoising diffusion probabilistic models can challenge the other generative models.
-Overall, they are more accurate in quality and value and can be used effectively by non-expert deep learning practitioners.
+This study uses the open data of the Global Energy Forecasting Competition 2014 to assess the quality and value of the denoising diffusion probabilistic model with state-of-the-art deep learning generative models: normalizing flows, generative adversarial networks, and variational autoencoders.
+The models employ weather forecasts to generate improved PV, wind, and load scenarios.
+The results demonstrate that denoising diffusion probabilistic models challenge the other generative models with better quality scores and the highest profits regarding the value of the electricity retailer case study.

 In future work, four limitations could be addressed.
 First, in the current study, the variance of the reverse process is set to a fixed constant.
 However, the studies \cite{IDDPM} and \cite{diff_beat_gan} have demonstrated improvements in sample quality in computer vision applications by learning this parameter.
 Second, the diffusion steps contribute differently to the quality of the samples.
 The paper \cite{IDDPM} proposes to adjust the noise schedule to balance the relative importance of each diffusion step through the entire diffusion process.
 Third, the papers \cite{IDDPM} and \cite{diff_wave} propose to use fewer sampling diffusion steps than those employed in training to decrease the training and sampling computation time.
 Finally, improvements to the current architecture could be made, particularly the conditioner, a simple multi-layer perceptron.
 For instance, a recurrent neural network could be implemented to leverage the sequential nature of the condition vector.